 Additionally, teaching or research assistantships may be available to selected graduate students.

 Montana State’s graduate programs in the College of Nursing are designed to fit into students’ busy working schedules with distance learning.
-All graduate courses are offered primarily online, with a variety of class activities that are able to be completed at any time.
+All graduate courses are offered primarily in a blended, distance-delivered format, with a variety of class activities that are able to be completed asynchronously.
 Video conferencing with faculty and classmates complements the coursework.

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Doctor of Nursing Practice program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for theDoctor of Nursing Practice program.
 This includes any additional deadlines that the College of Nursing may have aside from the Graduate School.